westonshuken/h1n1-and-flu-vaccine-predictor/README.md

 ## The Business Problem
 The goal is to know what the most effective behaviors of people are to get vaccinated against the H1N1 flu virus and the seasonal flu viruses, knowing the key factors affecting the behavior and the motivations that encourage the citizens to get the vaccine, whether his/her education, age, employer affects their decision to get vaccinated or not.
 Also, if there is health insurance, physician recommendation, presence of chronic diseases, and working in the health care sector.
-Vaccination status also may be affected by human behaviors whether one is conservative or not as touching face, meeting others in a large gathering, not wearing the mask, and not washing hands.
+Vaccination status also may be affected by human behaviors whether one is conservative or not as touching their face, meeting others in a large gathering, not wearing the mask, and not washing hands.

 The main purpose of this algorithm is classification, meaning that this model should be able to take in attributes of the National 2009 H1N1 Flu and Seasonal Flu Survey dataset that shows whether the survey respondent received the seasonal flu vaccine, or whether the respondent received the H1N1 flu vaccine.
 The effectiveness of this classification model will be measured by how well it predicts the vaccinated individual based on his/her behavior and motivation characteristics.